Need Mylk? Try Milking Some Nuts!

 Almonds (as with all nuts and seeds) are among the some of the most nutritional "superfoods" - packed full of health giving benefits and nutrients, including protein, healthy fats and lets not forget fibre!
 However, not great for those that suffer from nut allergies....

-You can use this milk to make smoothes, pour over your cereal or mix into your porridge and it won't curdle in your tea or coffee!
+You can use this milk to make smoothes (like this one), pour over your cereal or mix into your porridge and it won't curdle in your tea or coffee!

 Almond Milk in three easy steps